 As weeks passed and I grew more confident in my ability to feed myself, I transitioned to planning meals and snacks in the moment instead of the night before.
 The penultimate stage of the program was eyeballing, or portioning out food without relying on measuring tools, and the final stage was weening myself off Exchanges entirely and eating intuitively.
 I achieved the latter a couple of months after I discharged from CFD at an intensive outpatient program.

-It’s been four years since then, and while my recovery hasn’t always been smooth sailing, I owe a lot to the Exchange System.
+It’s been five years since then, and while my recovery hasn’t always been smooth sailing, I owe a lot to the Exchange System.
 Without it, I doubt I would have been able to learn how to feed myself sufficiently, trust my instincts around food and portion sizes, and nourish my body and mind.
 To this day, I still think about Exchanges and everything they have taught me.
 I even reference them in my books.
 If Exchanges could help someone like me, who just a few years ago was convinced that my worth was dependent upon a number on a scale, then I’m confident that they can help others as well.